caltechlibrary/irdmtools/README.md

 ### `eprint2rdm`

 This tool is migrating content from an EPrints repository via the EPrint REST API.
 It will retrieve an EPrint XML representation of the EPrint record  and transform it into a JSON encded simplified record nearly compatible with Invenio RDM.

-### `doi2rdm` (in complete)

-This tool is for exporting metadata from either CrossRef or DataCite and mapping it into a JSON document suitable to import into Invenio RDM via RDM's REST API.
-See the [man page](doi2rdm.1.md) for details.
+See the [man page](eprint2rdm.1.md)

 ## Requirements